End user privacy

 2.3 Research and Development

-From time to time pass_by will ask individuals for input into the organisation’s ongoing services.
+From time to time pass_by will ask individuals for input into the organization’s ongoing services.
 This input may take the form of a questionnaire response, e-mail or a written record of opinions, suggestions and ideas or conversation with pass_by staff. pass_by may also record information about individuals’ areas of expertise, enabling pass_by to seek input from these individuals as appropriate or in order to facilitate service improvements.

 To facilitate networking between pass_by forum members the restricted access Members- only web site may display a restricted set of information (Name, Company, Email address and Telephone Number) related to individuals.
 Access to this information will only be granted to authorised users of the Members-only web site.
 To allow Members to network with other Members, the names of participants may be recorded and displayed on both the Members-only web site and in documentation related to the forum.

-3. Information collected automatically and Cookies
+3. Information processed automatically and Cookies

-3.1 We may collect information about your computer, including available IP addresses, operating system and browser type, for system administration and to report aggregate information.
+3.1 We may process information about your computer, including available IP addresses, operating system and browser type, for system administration and to report aggregate information.
 This is statistical data about browser usage and patterns, and does not identify any individual.

 3.2 For the same reason, we may obtain information about your general internet usage by using a cookie file which is stored on the hard drive of your computer.
 Cookies contain information that is transferred to a computer’s hard drive.
 They help us to improve our site and to deliver a better and more personalised service.

 3.3 You may refuse to accept cookies by activating the relevant setting on your browser.
 However, if you select this setting you may be unable to access certain parts of our site.